CSCfi/rems/docs/architecture/005-admin-api.md

 Additionally for licenses:

-- POST /add_attachment.
-As before, used to add an attachment file to a license.
+- POST /add-attachment.
+Used to add an attachment file to a license.

-- POST /remove_attachment.
-As before, used to remove an attachment file from a license.
+- POST /remove-attachment.
+Used to remove an attachment file from a license.

 - GET /attachments/[id].
 As before, used to get an attachment by id.